 HTML Autoprompt is not the default for the Autoprompt facility.
 Responsive Autoprompt is the default.
 For information on how to configure the Autoprompt facility, using the Administration Console, see Autoprompt Configuration on page 171.
 The HTML Autoprompt facility provides 508 accessibility support.
 HTML Autoprompt does not include chaining support.
-For more information on chaining, see Chaining Values on page 200.
-HTML Autoprompt does not include a calendar control for date fields used in a simple filter.
-For more information on calendar controls, see Calendar Control on page 181.
+HTML Autoprompt does not include a calendar control for date fields used in a simple filte For more information on calendar controls, see $\it Calendar Control$ on page 181 .
 Dynamic list values that display in HTML Autoprompt are organized in the sort order returned by the Reporting Server, which is determined by the operating system of the machine.
 Dynamic list values that display in Responsive Autoprompt are organized in a case-insensitive sort order.